venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/README.md

 *	If as you are teaching these courses, you identify areas for improvement, please use the Issues tab to provide feedback.
 We will periodically create new files to incorporate the changes.

-We hope using this GitHub repository brings a sense of collaboration to the labs and improves the overall quality of the lab experience.

 **General comments regarding the AZ-100 and AZ-102 courses**

 * Although not required, it is a good idea to deprovision any existing resources when you have completed each lab.
 This will help mitigate the risk of exceeding the default vCPU quota limits and minimize usage charges.